 A quick search online will show David Gregor was voted as Neptune System’s Reefer of the Year, how he saved other people's tanks and how he taught people to reasonably source DIY chemicals among many other things.

-The one fundamental thing that helped Ryan find success is stop listening to everyone and start listening to someone.
+The one fundamental thing that helped Ryan find success was that he stopped listening to everyone and started listening to someone.

 The rest is history

 At this point, Ryan was armed with the power of knowledge or at least the ability to acquire that knowledge easily.
 Putting effort into the quality of advice he was getting was a direct causation of the success he soon experienced thereafter.
 Reefkeeping milestones like keeping clams, growing SPS corals and eventually propagating corals and keeping frag tanks.

 By the end of year number 2, that 90 gallon tank had come a long way.